basejumpa/basejumpa/README.md

 I am [Alexander](https://www.google.com/search?q=alexander+meaning).

 My area of expertise is the software engineering of software-intensive mechatronic systems, in particular the design of software architectures.
 Here I try to do my best to contribute to designs that are fun for us developers and at the same time are cornerstones for a long-term competitive product.

+My most important tool is asynchronous communication in written form through jointly created documents using the docs-as-code approach.
+My technologies of choice here are Sphinx, VSCode and Git.

 In my career, I have gained experience as a software and system developer, architect, teacher of computer science, mathematics and mechatronics after school, community service and mechanical engineering studies, i.e. since 2001.